Grievances

 What to Do

 We want to make sure you get the best care possible.
-However, when things aren’t right, you have a right to complain.
-This is also called a grievance.
-There are three ways you can file a grievance:
+But, when things aren’t right, you have a right to complain.
+This is called a grievance.
+There are five ways you can file a grievance:

 PO Box 17950